• Buy From Us

 When dealing with manipulative or violent persons, some people use the gray rock method.
 It entails being as unresponsive to the abusive person’s actions as necessary.

 This technique is often debated as a way to cope with individuals who suffer from narcissism or antisocial personality disorder.
-In simple terms, also known as sociopathy.
-However, no studies have been done to see if the approach is really always effective.
+In simple terms, it is also known as sociopathy.
+However, no studies have been done to determine if the approach is always effective.
 What we are sure of is that it could pose certain risks to those who use it.

 What is the Gray Rock Method?